2nd/histogrex/readme.md

 end
 ```

-And then adding this module as a `worker` to your application's supervisor
+And then add this module as a `worker` to your application's supervisor
 tree:

 ```
 worker(MyApp.Stats, [])
 ```

 Values can then be recorded via the `record!` or `record` functions: